Core Group Members

 Jonathan Herzog is a marketing professional by day, a writer by evening, and asleep by 11 most nights.
 He has been a core group member of the Greenpoint Writers Group since 2012, has done readings throughout Brooklyn, and is published a little here and there.
-He is currently at work on a collection of short stories examining the lives of gay men living in present-day New York.
+He is currently at work on a novel set on Fire Island.

 Crispin Kott is a father, writer, drummer, record collector and swell guy.
 An obsessive music fan and sucker for the agonizing loneliness of research, Crispin is the co-author of the forthcoming Rock & Roll Explorer Guide to New York City (Globe Pequot Press, June 2018) and The Little Book of Rock & Roll Wisdom (Lyons Press, August 2018).
 Order now to avoid disappointment.
 Crispin’s first novel, A Record Collection Reduced to a Mixtape, was written with the help of his friends in the Greenpoint Writers Group, and his second work-in-progress novel, All the Young Dudes, is slowly following a similar trajectory.